"Join one of the oldest USA Budo organizations --- Forging warriors since 1974!"

 President of International Affairs

-• Mike Andrus, Soke
+• Mike Andrus, Sho-Dai Soke

 • FIRST President of International Affairs in the 50 Year history of the organization